 Around 598 AD, in a major last-ditch attempt to keep the tribes of the Celtic Old North connected in the face of the expansion of the Anglo-Saxons, a force under the Goddodin (a Celtic people situated in the north) was formed under their King, Mynyddawg Mwynfawr.
 Their plan was to defend the remaining Celtic territories from the encroaching Angles of Bernicia and Deira and attempt to take back their lost territories.

 The Gododdin and their allies now marched to Catraeth and attacked at dawn.
 The attacking force included the army of the “Elmet sætna” (the Elmet dwellers), their nobles and warriors, plus foot soldiers, under the leadership of Modog of Elmet.
-However, the Celts were disastrously defeated and most of their warriors slaughtered when they encountered the much stronger enemy.
-“Only one man in a hundred came back.”

 “Y Gododdin”, a medieval Welsh poem written about 600 AD, tells the story of the Brittonic kingdom of Gododdin and its allies who died fighting the Angles of Deira and Bernicia at Catraeth.